acromondx/acromondx-blog/content/posts/one-day-at-a-time.md

 I remind myself to focus on the progress I make and the lessons I learn, rather than becoming fixated on a distant and potentially unattainable goal of becoming a "master" of my craft.
 And by doing so, I find that I am able to enjoy the journey, as well as the destination.

 In short, I believe that the key to mastering one's craft is to take it one day at a time and never stop learning.
-By consistently learning, practicing, and staying up-to-date with the latest trends, I am able to keep growing and expanding my skills as a software developer and stay on top of my craft.
+By consistently learning, practicing, and staying up-to-date with the latest trends, I am able to keep growing and expanding my skills as a software developer and stay on top of my craft 🤖.